-State Response: Gallup has 70 years of survey and data collection experience.
-In order to achieve as high a response rate as possible, Gallup advised that survey introductions need to be as short and concise as possible, providing only the most pertinent information.
-According to Gallup, the long statement of the Privacy Act for all respondents would likely result in lower response rates and increased survey time.
+State Response: .
+In order to achieve as high a response rate as possible, Gallup advised that survey introductions need to be as short and concise as possible.
+According to Gallup, the long statement of the Privacy Act would likely turn people off, result in lower response rates and increased survey time.
 The Privacy Act/voluntary nature statement was available on every interviewer’s introduction screen and was employed if the respondent hesitated or indicated concern about the voluntary nature of the study.

+OMB Question: CA and Gallup originally

+proposed 8 focus groups per quarter.
+Can the number of focus groups be reduced to 1 focus group per quarter?

+State Response: State agrees and has changed its request to reflect this.

+OMB Question: Can a non-response bias survey be included?

+State Response: State agrees and has included a non-response bias survey in its request.